dotnet/csharplang/proposals/extensions.md

 ```

 #### Extension indexer access
-TODO3(instance) write this section, including preference for more specific extension indexers
+TODO write this section, including preference for more specific extension indexers

 In an element access of one of the forms